rjrenan77/origin-mobile-take-home-assignment/README.md

 ➜  git checkout main

+3- IMPORTANT:
+➜ you'll need to insert the -line 35- 'google_map_key' (sent by email) in AndroidManifest.xml in order to Google maps work.

-2 - Install the dependencies:
+4 - Install the dependencies:

 ➜  yarn;

 ➜  yarn pod-install;

-3 - build
+5 - build

 ➜ yarn android;